prog4biol/pfb2019/reviewsessions/more_unix.md

 `comm -[1][2][3] file1 file2`

-Compares two sorted files and prints out content depending on the flags
+Compares two **sorted** files and prints out content depending on the flags

 `comm -3 file1 file2`

 `-3` will print out only the shared lines
-`-1` will prit out the lines unique to file1
+`-1` will print out the lines unique to file1
-`-2` will pritn out the lines unique to file2
+`-2` will print out the lines unique to file2